dilawar/ncbs/handbook/student_handbook.markdown

 programme.
 Decisions of this nature will be taken in consultation with the Thesis Supervisor, the Dean, and the Director.

+## Students supported by fellowships from the CSIR/ICMR/DBT
+ These
-**Students supported by fellowships from the CSIR/ICMR/DBT:** These funding bodies require an annual progress report countersigned by the Thesis Supervisor.
+funding bodies require an annual progress report countersigned by the Thesis Supervisor.
 Renewal and enhancement of the fellowship by CSIR/ICMR/DBT after the 2nd and 4th year is contingent upon submission